dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 Aircraft that have pushed back onto taxiway Y shall taxi to join K and continue to holding point L2, L1, or L.

 #### 3.3.2.8 Apron 6
-Aircraft that have pushed back onto taxiway S2 shall taxi to join S3, P, and continue to holding point M1, M2, or M3.
+Aircraft that have pushed back onto taxiway S2 shall taxi to join S3, P, M, and continue to holding point M1, M2, or M3.

-Aircraft that have pushed back onto taxiway S4 shall taxi to join P and continue to holding point M1, M2, or M3.
+Aircraft that have pushed back onto taxiway S4 shall taxi to join P, M, and continue to holding point M1, M2, or M3.

 ## 3.4 Arrival taxi procedures
 ### 3.4.1 General arrival taxi procedures